korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 <p style="text-align: justify;">
 And this is because adventure is really a type of Movie, a subclass.
-And inheritance lets us say *Adventure is a Movie, and it's ok; we can do this, we can assign an Adventure object to a Movie variable*.
+And inheritance lets us say, "Adventure is a Movie, and it's ok; we can do this, we can assign an Adventure object to a Movie variable."
 This code compiles and we can run it.
 </p>